Rethinking Heat Transfer Solutions

 Ammonia is conventionally produced using natural gas as a fuel in the steam reforming process.
 This accounts for a lot of global fossil fuel consumption and CO2 emissions.

-Green ammonia is crucial to appraoch the existential challenges of producing enough fertilizer for mankind and generating carbon low energy with minimized emissions.
+Green ammonia is crucial to approach the existential challenges of producing enough fertilizer for mankind and generating carbon low energy with minimized emissions.
 Green ammonia synthesis can be supported by applying customized heat transfer solutions.

 Today's production of steel and direct reduced iron is responsible for about 10% of the total global CO2 emissions.
 Therefore, it exists a huge potential for saving emissions.